luisfog/jits/README.md

 ```
 1. Create a folder in your server and do one of the below:
- - clone the website folder of this repository to your server;
+ - clone the website folder of this repository to your server
- - OR copy the index.php file (the one in the repository root) to your server *.
+ - OR copy the index.php file (the one in the repository root) to your server *
 ```
 NOTE*: yes, you just need the index.php file, this file will later download the website from the repository
 ```